Santeri Kinnunen

 Santeri Karl-Henrik Kinnunen (born 20 August 1969) is a Finnish actor.
 Kinnunen, who spent most of his career at the Helsinki City Theatre, has acted in numerous film and television productions and worked as a voice actor.

 Kinnunen started the Helsinki Theatre Academy in 1987, from which he graduated in 1991.
 He has acted in the KOM Theater in 1990 and 1991, in the Finnish National Theatre in 1991 and 1992, and in the Helsinki City Theater since 1992.
 He is the son of actors Heikki Kinnunen and Rose-Marie Precht.

+He played the lead role in a 2024 production of Jez Butterworth's Jerusalem at the Helsinki City Theatre.